 --min-coverage-for-variability flag.
 You can also report every variability position using the flag

-For example, if your data quality was poor and you wanted to view every single position for variants, you could call the following:
+For example, if you wanted to view every variant, you would profile with the following:

 anvi-profile -c Ross_sea_contigs.db \ -i bam_file.bam \ --min-coverage-for-variability 1 \ --report-variability-full